rust-lang/rfcs/text/infer function signatures from trait declaration into impls.md

 Also,coming from C++, the need to write (and reference) traits *before* you can write 'overloads' comes as a shock, especially for people trying to escape the repitition of 'header files'.

-(Furthermore, the types are in a different location ```type argname``` vs ```argname:type```. )
+(Furthermore, the types are in a different location ```type argname``` vs ```argname:type``` .. although more logical there is a cost to any convention-switch )

-However, if the trait was used to *avoid* repeating information, they would come across as more of a virtue: they would directly *save* repetition when writing many functions following a similar pattern.
+However, if the trait was used to *avoid* repeating information, they would come across more obviously as a virtue:
 You would leverage the trait name to specify many detailed signatures.

 Note that this would not make writing the implementation any harder:-

-Unlike with general purpose whole-program inference , constraining is already implied by the trait itself; The compiler already knows that one must match the other, and when it doesn't it reports an error.
+Unlike with general purpose whole-program inference , constraining is already implied (unambiguously) by the trait itself; The compiler already knows that one must match the other, and when it doesn't it reports an error.

 Compared to C++, Rusts syntax allows the ommision of types whilst still parsing parameter names in a straightforward manner,